Here’s How You Fight, Based On Your Myers-Briggs® Personality Type

 ENFJ

-Individuals with Introverted Thinking (Ti) preferences highly value logic, understanding, and truth.
-They tend to detach emotionally from conflicts and approach them with a cool and rational mindset.
+People with Introverted Thinking (Ti) preferences care most about logic, understanding, and truth.
+They tend to detach emotionally from conflicts and approach them with a cool-headed mindset.
 This can often lead to a more calculated and deliberate fighting style that relies on reason rather than emotion to resolve conflicts.

 TPs dissect an argument and attempt to understand the principles before proving their point of view.
-They strive for logical consistency and can become frustrated if they perceive any logical gaps or contradictions in another person’s views.
-FJs, on the other hand, may appear less argumentative but are still analyzing the situation critically – they just don’t always express their findings.
+They work hard to check for logical consistency and can become frustrated if they perceive any logical gaps or contradictions in another person’s views.
+FJs, on the other hand, may appear less argumentative but are still analyzing the situation critically, they just don’t always express their findings.
 This can make them appear more sympathetic and understanding but they are still striving for logical consistency.
 At other times, FJs can be so fixated on how people are feeling that they dismiss logical inconsistencies as “irrelevant” to the feelings of the people impacted.

 In a fight, Ti types may come off as cold or even confrontational; focusing on the facts and reasoning out why something is wrong or misguided.
 They may also become frustrated if people don’t respond logically to their arguments which can lead to heated debates about rationality and accuracy.